cancerDHC/ccdhmodel/CONTRIBUTING.md

 The following is a set of guidelines for contributing to the CRDCH model repository.

-## Development environment setup
+## Development Environment Setup

 This section describes how to set up the development environment needed to make the CRDCH artifacts from the CRDCH schema in YAML that is included with this repository.

-You will need to install Python 3.7+, Make and Poetry in order to build the artifacts in this repository.
+You will need to install `Python 3.7+`, `Make` and `Poetry` in order to build the artifacts in this repository.
 One-time installation commands for Poetry are available for [macOS/Linux/Bash on Windows](https://github.com/python-poetry/poetry#osx--linux--bashonwindows-install-instructions) and for [Windows PowerShell](https://github.com/python-poetry/poetry#windows-powershell-install-instructions).

 For most development tasks, you should be able to clone this repository using: